What does independent third-party verification mean?

 Independent third-party verification is the CSDDD assurance concept for checking a company’s compliance, or the compliance of parts of its chain of activities, through an external verifier.

-A regulatory term referring to verification of the compliance by a company, or parts of its chain of activities.
+A CSDDD assurance concept for external checks of a company’s compliance or parts of its chain of activities.

 Independent third-party verification is the CSDDD assurance concept for checking a company’s compliance, or the compliance of parts of its chain of activities, through an external verifier.